2-Unlimited/Team-Charter/README.md

   Put new software into production as soon as possible.

+## The Theory of Constraints

+The Theory of Constraints says that in any system there is one constraint at a time (occasionally two).
+To improve overall system throughput you have to first find the constraint; make sure it is working full speed; then find ways of either increasing the capacity of the constraint, offloading some of the work onto non-constraints, or eliminating the constraint entirely.

 ## License

 The Team Charter is licensed under the [MIT License](LICENSE).